Stay Updated

 “At DocGo, we bring education resources to patients and create open lines of communication,” says Strong.
 “That way, patients can speak transparently about their concerns – whether it’s vaccine safety, efficacy, or even needles.
 When we build trust, we help increase vaccine uptake.”

-DocGo’s Facilitation of Immunizations
+DocGo’s Facilitation of Adult Immunizations

 Staying on top of your health can be challenging, especially finding time to visit the doctor amid your busy schedule.